Amitay-Oren/Hydra2-PostRefactor/context/high_level_tasks.md

 # Hydra High-Level Project Roadmap

 ## Overview
 Hydra is an autonomous orchestration system designed to channel global wisdom by constantly scanning, ingesting, and operationalizing the best frameworks, protocols, and modus operandi from around the world.
-This document outlines the major subprojects that collectively realize Hydra’s vision.
+This document outlines the major subprojects that collectively realize Hydra's vision.
 Each subproject feeds into the overall system, ensuring that the best ideas are integrated, and all agents have the right tools to execute at scale.

 ---